How to Sell Used Furniture in Chicago: The Complete 2026 Guide

 Cons

-- Commission rates vary but typically 40–60% goes to the store
+- Commission rates vary but typically 40 to 60% goes to the store

 - Items can sit for months without selling

-Estate sale companies come to your home, price everything, and then open your doors to the public for one to three days.
+Estate sale companies come to you, price everything, and then open your doors to the public for one to three days.
 Buyers come through, browse your stuff, and buy what they want.
-The company takes a cut — usually 30 to 50%.
+The company takes a cut usually 30 to 50%.

 Pros